The Complete South African Fence Buying Guide

 Consider the total cost of ownership, not just the upfront price:

-- The "expensive" option is often the cheapest over time
+- The "more expensive" upfront option is very often the cheapest per year of service.

 Questions to Ask Every Fencing Contractor